gentleeduck/duck-template/README.md

 This will:

 * Create a directory `my-app/`
-* Inject the name into templated files
+* Inject the project name into template files
-* Use your local `duck-template.json` file
+* Use your local `duck-template.json`

 ---